Kansas City’s Historic Hyde Park

 Location.
 Location.
 Location.

-The Hyde Park neighborhood, in midtown Kansas City, is located between the Country Club Plaza and downtown, and is just minutes away from the Plaza, Crown Center, the Crossroads Arts District and all the entertainment and cultural amenities the city has to offer.
+The Hyde Park neighborhood, in midtown Kansas City, is located between the Country Club Plaza and downtown, and is just minutes away from the Plaza, the Nelson and Kemper museums, Crown Center, the Crossroads Arts District and all the entertainment and cultural amenities the city has to offer.

 The Hyde Park neighborhood is located in the area from 31st street south to 47th street between Gillham Road and Troost.
 The area contains approximately 1,500 homes and many historic apartments buildings.